5 Tips for Renovating Windows in a Historic Home in Kingston, NY

-You love the historic design of your home, but you would like some of the modern conveniences offered in newer homes.
-For instance, it’d be nice to boost the energy efficiency of your windows so you can save on your energy bills.
-Luckily, you can have some of these conveniences and preserve your home’s style.
+You want to keep the historic design of your home, but you would like some of the modern conveniences offered in newer homes.
+For example, it’d be nice to increase the energy efficiency of your windows so you can save on your energy bills.
+Luckily, you can have some of these conveniences and stay true to your home’s style.
 Consider our five tips before renovating windows in a historic home.

 - Work with an expert.
-From window and door experts to plumbers, electricians and other woodworking contractors, professionals will make sure your home stays in prime condition throughout the renovation process, and they’ll leave you with upgrades that look great and work great the first time.
+From window and door experts to plumbers, electricians and other woodworking contractors, professionals will help ensure your home stays in prime condition throughout the renovation process, and they’ll leave you with upgrades that look great and work great the first time.

 - Account for delays in your schedule.
 If you’ve been a part of a large-scale construction project before, you know how often the work gets behind.
-Unforseen setbacks are a possibility in historic home window renovations.
+The same may be true for your historic home’s window renovation.
 Why?
-Because you (or the professionals working on the project) could run into an unexpected problem, or the workers might need to take additional care to protect certain components integral to your traditional home.
+Because you (or the professionals working on the project) could run into an unexpected problem, or the workers might need to take additional care to protect certain components integral to your historic home.
 Be patient – it will be worthwhile in the end.

 - Have a flexible budget.
 Renovating windows in a historic home is worth the investment.
 This kind of project involves keeping or restoring historic components and making accommodations for modern life.
-While you’ve likely figured out an estimated cost, recognize that unexpected costs could arise, and they might contribute to a more stunning home and less need for additional work soon after the renovation is completed.
+While you’ve likely worked out an estimated cost, recognize that unexpected costs could arise, and they might contribute to a more beautiful home and less need for additional work soon after the renovation is completed.

-- Maintain as much original woodwork as possible.
+- Keep as much original woodwork as possible.
 We know sometimes this isn't possible, but woodwork is a key characteristic of historic homes, not to mention how great it looks with just a little sanding and buffing.
-Whether it’s window frames or decorative wooden elements around the windows, much of the wood first used inside the home may only need a little care – not a full replacement.
+Whether it’s window frames or decorative wooden elements around the windows, much of the home’s original wood may only need a little care – not a full replacement.

 - Use products that complement the home’s original style.
-Sometimes you will need to do a full replacement when renovating windows in historic homes.
+Unfortunately, when renovating windows in historic homes, some elements will inevitably need a full replacement.
 Pella wood replacement windows can complement the style of your original wood windows, but the ones you buy today have increased protection against the elements.
 In addition, many of our windows with triple-pane glass are ENERGY STAR® certified.